 - Lacking hope and feeling inadequate

-- Having no joy or enthusiasm
+- Having no joy or enthusiasm for life

 - Indecisiveness and confusion